ElementsProject/lightning/doc/getting-started/getting-started/configuration.md

 ### Lightning channel and HTLC options

-- **large-channels**

-  Removes capacity limits for channel creation.
-Version 1.0 of the specification limited channel sizes to 16777215 satoshi.
-With this option (which your node will advertize to peers), your node will accept larger incoming channels and if the peer supports it, will open larger channels.
-Note: this option is spelled **large-channels** but it's pronounced **wumbo**.

 - **watchtime-blocks**=_BLOCKS_

   How long we need to spot an outdated close attempt: on opening a channel we tell our peer that this is how long they'll have to wait if they perform a unilateral close.